Hamiltonian Dynamics and Structural States of Two-Dimensional Microswimmers

 and $\theta_{ij}$ is the relative angle between the vector connecting stresslets $i$ and $j$ and the $x$-axis (see Fig.~\ref{fig_schematics}B).
-We note four points about this Hamiltonian: (a) It does not depend on time, therefore, from Noether's theorem \cite{Noether1918}, it is conserved.
-Collisions between particles perturbs this conservation (See Fig.~\ref{fig_schematics}C). (b) The Hamiltonian is scale-invariant, that is, it is the same whether the stresslets are very close or very far, as long as the relative angles between them are the same (see Fig.~\ref{fig_schematics}B). (c) It is symmetric with respect to $\pm \pi/4$.
+We note four points about this Hamiltonian: (a) It does not depend on time, therefore, from Noether's theorem \cite{Noether1918}, it is conserved. (b) The Hamiltonian is scale-invariant, that is, it is the same whether the stresslets are very close or very far, as long as the relative angles between them are the same (see Fig.~\ref{fig_schematics}B). (c) It is symmetric with respect to $\pm \pi/4$.
 Therefore, we expect the solution to be symmetric around that angle. (d) It is symmetric to translations, therefore ${\bf d}_{\rm act} \equiv \sum_i S_i {{\bf r}_i}/N = {\rm const}$, where ${\bf d}_{\rm act}$ is the ``center of activity" in analogy to the center of mass.
-In what follows, we consider only stresslets with the same activity strength $S_i = S$.
+In what follows, we consider only stresslets with the same activity strength $S_i = S$ and find that a system of many oriented swimmers evolves into lines at angles $\pm \pi/4$ (see Fig.~\ref{fig_randomSnapshots}).
+To understand why that is, we start by examining the dynamics of two stresslets.

 A single stresslet does not move by the flow it creates.
 The simplest dynamic system is therefore composed of two particles, in which case, the Hamiltonian is reduced to $H = S^2\sin{2\theta}/(2\pi)$, and the relative angle itself is conserved.
 The dynamics of two stresslets are confined to the line connecting them.
 When placed at initial distance $d_0$ and angle $\varphi$ relative to the $x$-axis, the relative distance between the two particles is $R = \sqrt{2S\cos{\left(2\varphi\right)}t/\pi + d_0^2}$.
-The relative angle $\varphi$ determines if the two stresslets collide or disperse.
+The angle $\varphi$ determines if the two stresslets collide or disperse.
 For $\varphi < \pi/4$, the stresslets repel each other.
 The repulsion scales with time as $R^2\sim t$, similar to diffusion.
 On the other hand, for $\varphi > \pi/4$, the stresslets collide after a finite time $t =d_0^2\pi/(2S\left|\cos{\left(2\varphi\right)}\right|)$.
 At exactly $\varphi~=~ \pi/4$, particles remain static, and the initial distance is fixed.